Welcome to Myerson Lab

 The influence of orthotic arch support on the adult and child’s flatfoot

-We know that orthotic arch supports do not change the shape of the foot in either the growing or mature foot, but these have a role in management of symptoms.
+We know that orthotic arch supports do not change the shape of the foot in either the growing or mature foot, but these have a role in managing symptoms.
 It is not understood however what the relationship is between the various types of arch supports and their impact on the radiographic changes to indicate changes in the configuration of the foot in the child and adult.
-We propose to use Weight Bearing CT (WBCT) to investigate the effect of orthotic arch support on the arch of the foot.
+We propose to use weight-bearing CT (WBCT) to investigate the effect of orthotic arch support on the arch of the foot.

 The incidence of subtalar arthritis following ankle arthrodesis or replacement

 Subtalar arthritis is a common complication following arthrodesis of the ankle, but there is little increase in the incidence of arthritis following total ankle replacement.
 Radiographs have been used to attempt to classify subtalar arthritis extrapolating the Kellgren Lawrence scale for the knee weight to the subtalar joint but do not sufficiently indicate the load on the subtalar joint.
-We propose to use WBCT to evaluate the subtalar joint following ankle arthrodesis and total ankle replacement in a retrospective and prospective manner to accurately define changes in the subtalar joint.
+We propose to use WBCT to evaluate the subtalar joint following ankle arthrodesis and total ankle replacement retrospectively and prospectively to accurately define changes in the subtalar joint.

 Clinical and radiographic evaluation of arthritis of the big toe (hallux rigidus)

-The relationship between hallux rigidus, the plantar fascia and the gastrocnemius is not understood, although it is thought that many patients with this very common clinical problem have limited range of motion of the big toe, a tight plantar fascia as well as a contracted gastrocnemius muscle.
+The relationship between hallux rigidus, the plantar fascia, and the gastrocnemius is not understood, although it is thought that many patients with this very common clinical problem have a limited range of motion of the big toe, a tight plantar fascia as well as a contracted gastrocnemius muscle.
 We propose that these clinical correlates are causative and patients with hallux rigidus have not been ideally treated due to a lack of understanding of its etiology.
-We propose that patients with low grade hallux rigidus will have a positive plantar fascia tightness test, a positive Silversköld test, an elevated 1st metatarsal and a positive Jack test indicating limited range of motion of the hallux.
+We suggest that patients with low-grade hallux rigidus will have a positive plantar fascia tightness test, a positive Silversköld test, an elevated 1st metatarsal, and a positive Jack test indicating limited range of motion of the hallux.

 Investigation of the cellular status of post-traumatic and osteoarthritis of the ankle.